sudheerj/vuejs-interview-questions-korean/README.md

        }
      })
      ```
      2. The Hook functions which are overlapping merged into an array so that all of them will be called.
-Mixin hooks will be called before the component’s own hooks.
+Mixin hooks will be called before the component's own hooks.
      ```javascript
      const myMixin = {
        created(){